kmalfatti/guess-that-meme/unit-1/readme.md

 ## Present your work to the class

 * Be prepared to spend ~5 minutes presenting your work to the class.
+* Your presentation should describe what the project is, the technologies you used, and some information about the workflow you followed.
 * Make a Pull Request against this repository.

 ---

 This is essentially a mini-capstone, as is a really good preview of how your final projects will go.
-You will have approximately 20-25 hours of class time to work on this. **It will not be enough time to do a good job on this project**.
-Plan on spending extra time outside of class.
 This is a Big Deal Week, and you should put maximum effort into making it successful.
 You can and should use your classmates and your instructors as learning resources, but this should be your own work.